Enquire

 The complex art of Tea Tasting

-Tea tasting is an art form where the palate of the tea taster becomes akin to the nose of a fragrance expert in the perfume industry.
-Surprisingly, much of what we perceive as taste relies heavily on our sense of smell, emanating from the back of the throat to the top of the nose.
+Tea tasting is literally an art form that requires years of experience, including tasting, touching, and smelling thousands of tea cups and kilograms of leaves.
+The experienced tea taster understands that much of what we perceive as taste is based heavily on our sense of smell, which emanates from the back of the throat to the top of the nose.

-Our taste buds, limited to detecting five primary tastes – sweet, sour, salty, bitter, and umami – offer only a fraction of the sensory experience.
-The rest, including floral, woody, vanilla, spicy, marine, and fruity notes, are deciphered through our olfactory senses.
+Human taste buds are usually limited to detecting five primary tastes—sweet, sour, salty, bitter, and umami-just a tiny fraction of the sensory experience.
+The balance of sensory experiences, which include floral, woody, vanilla, spicy, marine, and fruity notes, is deciphered through our olfactory senses, or sense of smell.

-In tea tasting, professionals engage not just their sense of taste but a symphony of senses.
+Tea tasting teaches one to engage a range of senses, including taste, touch, smell, and sight.
 They rely on sight to observe the tea’s appearance, touch to feel its texture, smell to discern its aroma, and taste to evaluate its flavour profile.
-It’s a holistic sensory journey that elevates tea tasting into a multifaceted experience.

 Tea Plucking Nuances:

-Fascinatingly, only the tender top leaves, typically two or three leaves and a bud, are harvested for black tea owing to their superior quality and freshness.
-Pluckers dedicate eight hours to harvest a mere 20 kg of leaves, with an eight-day interval before returning to the same spot for subsequent plucking.
+A fundamental of tea plucking is that only the tender top leaves, typically two leaves and a bud, are plucked for black tea due to their superior quality and freshness.
+Pluckers usually spend eight hours harvesting a mere 20kg of leaves, with an eight-day interval for the tea to regrow before returning to the same spot for the next plucking.

 Damro Labookellie Tea Centre